cralibe/MetaCommunityMetrics.jl/docs/src/NicheOverlapIndex.md

 The Niche Overlap Index functions in MetaCommunityMetrics provide a robust framework for calculating niche overlap based on species abundance or presence-absence data.
 These functions allow you to evaluate how species share ecological space within a metacommunity, offering valuable insights into community dynamics and species interactions.

 ## The Function
-- `niche_overlap`: This function calculates the Niche Overlap Index for a given set of species across different patches.
-It provides metrics for mean, minimum, and maximum niche overlap, allowing for a comprehensive assessment of niche sharing within the community.

 ```@docs
 niche_overlap
 ```